kashirao147/PlatypusX/Assets/SpeedBoost_Setup_Guide.md

 2. **No speed boost effect**: Verify Player.UseSpeedBoost() is called
 3. **Sound not playing**: Check SoundManager.soundPowerUpShield is assigned
 4. **Mission not tracking**: Verify GlobalValue variables are properly set
+5. **Invincibility not working**: Check isSpeedBoostInvincible flag in Player.cs
+6. **Timer reset not working**: Check currentSpeedBoostCoroutine reference in Player.cs

 ### Debug Tips:
 - Add Debug.Log statements in PowerUpSpeedBoost.OnTriggerEnter2D